linera-io/linera-protocol/roadmap/src/milestones/proof_of_stake.md

 * Stakes may come from user delegation.

-* Eventually, the proof-of-Stake layer should allowing full *open membership*, i.e. the fact that validators can join or leave without human intervention.
+* Eventually, the proof-of-Stake layer should allow full *open membership*, i.e. the fact that validators can join or leave without human intervention.